International Knowledge and Technology Transfer

 Since its foundation in 2008, DBFZ has left traces on all continents.
 Although most of the projects have been realized in Germany and Europe, DBFZ has realized studies and projects in a variety of countries all over the globe (see map below).
 Over the years, DBFZ has established strong networks in some countries in order to establish close research co-operations and promote the interchange of PhD students and scientists (e.g. Brazil, China, Japan).
 In other countries, the DBFZ has conducted short-term studies, for instance on biomass potentials, utilization of different feedstocks for bioenergy provision or pre-feasibility studies for bioenergy pilot plants (e.g. Bosnia and Herzegovina, the Caribbean, Mexico, Russia, Ukraine, Belarus, Vietnam).
 Please find more information on specific country experiences in the subsequent sites (see world regions).

 DBFZ is active member in a variety of international boards and committees as, for instance, International Organization for Standardization (ISO, TC 238 and TC 255), Committee on the Sustainability of Biofuels and Bioliquids, European Biofuels Technology Platform (EBTP), International Scientific Committee of the European Biomass Conference and Exhibition (EU BC&E), European Bioeconomy Stakeholders' Panel, and European Biogas Association.

-Another important organization in which DBFZ is actively engaged is the International Energy Agency (IEA).
-Currently, four DBFZ scientists are the national task leaders of different task groups in IEA Bioenergy.
+Another important organisation in which DBFZ is actively involved is the International Energy Agency (IEA) Bionergy.
+Currently, five DBFZ scientists are the national task leaders of different task groups in IEA Bioenergy.
 Through this committee DBFZ has published a number of reports on different aspects of bioenergy (e.g. biogas, pellets, bio-waste).
-These report are free of charge and can be downloaded here
+These report are free of charge and can be downloaded here.